akaraspt/tl_paper/README.md

 * Run the experiment
   * Before you run it in distributed mode, we higly recommend you to run one trainer with multiple data generators in a standalone machine.
   * For distributed mode, one machine run one trainer with GPU, all other machines run data generator.
     * Start multiple agents that generate training samples for the trainer.
 Run the following script uses to start multiple generators.
-Note: all of the generated data will be stored in MongoDB, which will be fetched by the training
+Note: all of the generated data will be stored in MongoDB, which will be fetched by the trainer
       *  `python submit_job_eae.py`
     * After start the generators, run the following script to train a model.
       * `python tutorial_tensordb_atari_pong_trainer.py`